peterjurkovic/nexmo-developer/_examples/voice/receive-an-inbound-call/php.md

 ## Run your server

-Save this file and then run it:
+Save the previous code to a file called `index.php` and then run a local server:

 ```
 $ php -t . -S localhost:3000
 ```